GaryHostt/DR_DNS-1/LabGuide200.md

 Navigate to OCI Console in your primary region to the object storage bucket and upload one or more files.

-Navigate to OCI Console in your standby region to the bucket and verify that the files uploaded in primary region show up.
+Navigate to OCI Console in your DR region to the bucket and verify that the files uploaded in primary region show up.

 Now delete the files in your primary region's bucket and verify the files are deleted in your DR region.